lieb/postdove/doc/commands_reference.md

 Since comments are stripped on import, no comments are added on export.

+## Access Controls
+`postfix` examines incoming email with the primary goal of rejecting spam and phishing attacks.
+This is done by a series of filters that examine either the incoming connecting server or the content of the email itself.
+It examines the server at connection time against databases of known bad actors.
+This allows the connection (and email) to be rejected before the data transfer.
+If the incoming email survives the connection, the next step is to examine the email itself.

+There are a series of tests that are controlled by lists of filters specified in the `main.cf` configuration file.
+One option is to define classes of filters and then select them via lookups where the lookup key is a domain or user at a domain.
+The access controls in `postdove` manage those lookups.
+See [Access Commands Reference](access_reference.md) for the details.
+These are not mandatory, i.e., `postfix` filtering can be configured to treat all emails the same but using these access controls can fine tune the behavior.

 ## Transport Management
 Once an email has been checked by the filters, `postfix` must then do something with it.
 The protocols require `postfix` to either forward the email to its destination or bounce